Table of Contents[Hide][Show]

-It is similar to kimchi and other fermented foods.
+Sauerkraut is a kind of fermented cabbage.
+It is similar to the Korean condiment kimchi, and other fermented foods such as kefir and kombucha.
 Various lactic acid bacteria ferment the cabbage.
 The healthy bacteria that form in the food can help with the biology of the gut by soothing the digestive tract.

 When we think of it, we may think, “Oh, it’s another hot dog topping.”
+However, it’s much more than a typical side dish.
 It’s time to reinvent how this unlikely superfood fits into our diets.

 Remember to make or buy sauerkraut that is raw and lacto-fermented instead of a product typically made with vinegar.
-That way, you get the most out of the beneficial bacteria that heal your gut!
+Vinegar is a preservative, which means that the product has been through pasteurization instead of going through the natural fermentation process.
+Making your own sauerkraut is the best way to get the most out of the beneficial bacteria for better gut health!

 Speaking of health benefits, let’s run through them now.
 Why is it necessary to learn how to make sauerkraut?
 These points explain why:

 1. It Is Probiotic Food and Improves Digestion